This post may contain affiliate links. Please see my disclosure policy for details.

 Outlander fans will recognise this place as Fort William and we were first introduced to it when we watched those gut-wrenching scenes of Jamie Fraser being flogged by Black Jack Randall.

-I always find ruined castle ridiculously romantic and enjoy imagining and listening to the stories through the walls.
+I always find ruined castles ridiculously romantic and enjoy imagining and listening to the stories through the walls.
 So, I knew that this place had a braw tale to tell.

 Here’s a complete guide to the Blackness Castle Outlander location, let me show you around the infamous Fort William.